chef-cft/chef-examples/examples/AutomateHaTuning.md

 You will also get more mileage by creating separate clusters for infra-server and Automate.
 This will allow for separate PGSQL and OpenSearch clusters for each application.

-Additionally, these tuning parameters assume a chef workload of roles/envs/cookbooks.
-It is not intended to be used for policyfile only deployments(eg, depsolvers are not required for Policyfiles)

 ---

 ## #1 Apply to all BE’s for PGSQL via `chef-automate config patch pgsql-be-patch.toml --pg`